 3.2.2 The “Pop-Up” Repair-Workshop

 The second Experiment we conducted originated from the “Idea Café”.
 After much talking about improving the streets, we felt that action was needed.
 One Saturday, we went out to repair peoples bicycles.
 For this iteration, we decided to not place the experiment on a parking space, but in proximity to a well-frequented bike route through the city, as none of the close parking spaces had the attributes we felt necessary for the success of our experiment.
 The only unoccupied parking spaces were flanked with two big lorries that restricted our visibility to passing people, and in close proximity to a driveway that we did not want to block with our expanding action.
 We brought some usual consumables, two repair stands and a small convolute of Tools.
 In some distance from our work area, we put up our information board with a description of who we are and what our goals are.
 When approached by someone with their bike, we offered them a basic check and the necessary repairs.
 Generally we would not perform all the repairs for them, but guide the participants through our checklist and help them with performing the repairs themselves.
 We charged them only for the price of the consumables, but most of them insisted on some Tip.
 Once again, the exchange deal for our work was the filling of a form we prepared (reference image / research chapter) with the goal to get them to reflect on the use of public spaces and gather data on their perceived comfort in said spaces.
 When passing by, People would usually stop by our infoboard to read it, and then come to us to show their bike or just talk to us.
 In general the feedback was of positive nature. (... write down some of the feedback) The main rush came after lunchtime and both of us were busy with fixing bikes and talking to people the whole afternoon.
 In that situation of us being busy and more and more people dropping in, some of the people that had just repaired their bikes started to engage with people that were waiting.
 In some cases they were able to solve the problem without consulting us.
 This shows one of the dynamics that we aim to create with our work: not only providing the service itself, but generally a platform where people can connect and help each other that would otherwise probably never have met.
 Another observation of importance was the arrival of a bigger friend group of ours.
 After getting their bike fixed, they decided to spend another hour sitting by, playing card games and talking to us.
 At that moment, The nature of our action went from public to exclusive, as passing people felt the connection of our group and assumed that we were busy with them, not wanting to disturb our more intimate group dynamic.
 This is something that we need to manage better in future iterations, as it lessens the interactions with people we want to reach with our actions.

+Conclusion?
+What did we learn?
+How do we proceed?

 3.2.3 Designing “Public” Furniture